andrewei/HomeConnector/README.md

 The code is not tested, and it is partly very hacky, but if the stars align correctly and it works it can be really cool :)

-The system's main functionality is to synchronically play playing music from a local server to multiple clients in the local network.
+The system's main functionality is to synchronically play music from a local server to multiple clients in the local network.
 The system also supports video, but it is limited to mp4 at the moment.

-## Other functionalities that are (partly) implemented are:
+## Functionalities that are (partly) implemented are:
+- Synchronised music player
+- Synchronise video player
+- Multiple speakers (clients)
 - Alarm
 - Doorbell
 - Android remote app (for the music player)
 - Client health monitor (restart/update clients)
-- TV-remotes.
+- TV-remote (Sony TV).
-- Automatically find speakers
+- Automatically find speakers (System finds clients on the local network)

 ## The system consists of: